Signal & Field

 SSQ (0-100)

 Sport-specific performance score.
 Contextualizes BSS by incorporating Perceptual Advantage—for pitching, this is POW.
+PA is evaluated using the official PA Rubric.

 SSQ = BSS × (1 + k × PA), where k = 0.25

-BSS (Base Signal Score)PA (Perceptual Advantage)
+BSS (Base Signal Score)PA (Perceptual Advantage — see PA Rubric)

 Velocity Models (As Related to Pitching)